 Richard Butler: "Talk Talk Talk has got a lot more melody in it, I think.
 The debut album is a wall of noise, if you like, and this is a wall of melody.
 The lyrics are less obtuse.
 On the first album, it's talking about institutions - mostly it's knocking institutions - whereas on this one it was all about love.
 Trying to look at it objectively from different points of view."
 (Overview 1981)

-Richard Butler: "The first album was described as a wall of sound by a lot of people, and I think the new album is more a wall of melody.
+Richard Butler: "The first album was described as a wall of sound by a lot of people, and I think [Talk Talk Talk] is more a wall of melody.
 There's loads of melody going on, whereas before we were playing chords.
 Now, we're all playing melody at the same time, which still adds up to a massive sound."
 (Rip It Up 1981)

 Richard Butler: "Lyrically, it's trying to put things down, trying to say too many things in one song."
 (Trouser Press 1981)